Alex Kirilloff Player Props: Twins vs. Astros

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .274 with three doubles, three home runs and nine walks.
+- Kirilloff has three doubles, three home runs and 12 walks while hitting .297.

-- He has homered in two of 20 games played this year, and in 4.1% of his plate appearances.
+- He has gone deep in two of 21 games played this season, and in 3.8% of his plate appearances.

-- Kirilloff has driven in a run in five games this season (25.0%), including two games with multiple runs batted in.
+- In five games this season (23.8%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.